hashgraph/hedera-mirror-node/docs/configuration.md

 ```

 Putting the expression in double quotes causes the snakeyaml parser to fail again.
 This is Java after all,
-so, instead use single quotes, or escape the double quotes used with the `startsWith` method.
+so, instead use single quotes, or escape the double quotes used with the `startsWith()` method.

 Once the SpEL expression is read, it is first parsed, which only checks for very gross level problems.
-A failure
+A failure here
-prevent the importer from starting up:
+will prevent the Importer from starting up:

 ```
 2023-10-05T20:26:23.899Z ERROR main o.s.b.d.LoggingFailureAnalysisReporter